|

 --silence=set

-Suppress various information messages.
+Suppresses various information messages.
 The default is

-quiet=none. set can include the following elements:
+--quiet=none. set can include the following elements:

-attach Suppress messages about attaching and detaching ("[
+attach Suppresses messages about attaching and detaching

-Process NNNN attached ]", "[ Process NNNN detached
+("[ Process NNNN attached ]", "[ Process NNNN

-]").
+detached ]").

 exit Suppress messages about process exits ("+++ exited